Houyi-Qi/Houyi-Qi.github.io/_pages/about.md

 # 🔥 News

-- *2025.09*: &nbsp;🎉🎉 Our paper *“Accelerating Stable Matching between Workers and Spatial-Temporal Tasks for Dynamic MCS: A Stagewise Service Trading Approach”* has been accepted by **IEEE Transactions on Mobile Computing (TMC)** (CCF-A, SCI Q1, IF=9.2).
+- *2025.09*: &nbsp;🎉🎉 Our paper *“Accelerating Stable Matching between Workers and Spatial-Temporal Tasks for Dynamic MCS: A Stagewise Service Trading Approach”* has been accepted by **IEEE Transactions on Mobile Computing (TMC)** (CCF-A, JCR Q1, IF=9.2).

-- *2025.09*: &nbsp;🎉🎉 Our paper *“Future Resource Bank for ISAC: Achieving Fast and Stable Win-Win Matching for Both Individuals and Coalitions”* has been accepted by **IEEE Journal on Selected Areas in Communications (JSAC)** (CCF-A, SCI Q1, IF=17.2).
+- *2025.09*: &nbsp;🎉🎉 Our paper *“Future Resource Bank for ISAC: Achieving Fast and Stable Win-Win Matching for Both Individuals and Coalitions”* has been accepted by **IEEE Journal on Selected Areas in Communications (JSAC)** (CCF-A, JCR Q1, IF=17.2).

 # 📝 Publications